History of the Jews in Frederick, Maryland: Demographics

+According to a 1927 report issued by the American Jewish Committee, the Jewish population of Frederick in that year was 102.

 In 2018, around 400 to 500 Jewish families lived in Frederick.
 Jews constitute less than 1% of the total population of Frederick County.

 History

 The roots of the Jewish community in Frederick date back to the 1740s.
 During the 1800s, prominent members of the Frederick Jewish community included the local businessmen David Lowenstein and Benjamin Rosenour and the lawyer Leo Weinberg.
 These prominent community members were active in founding Frederick's first synagogue.

 The first synagogue, the Frederick Hebrew Congregation, was founded in 1840.
 In 1858, the Frederick Hebrew Congregation received their first rabbi.
 In 1917, the Frederick Hebrew Congregation was renamed the Beth Sholom Congregation.
 Beth Sholom is affiliated with Conservative Judaism.
 In 2003, 312 Jewish families were members of Beth Sholom.
 About half of Beth Sholom's couples were involved in interfaith marriages, a similar rate to the national average.
 Services at Beth Sholom are held in both English and Hebrew.
 There is no mechitza, but women do not actively participate in services, which some Reform members of Beth Sholom have objected to.

 Frederick County has historically been a rural and mostly conservative Christian region.
 After Interstate 270 was built, Frederick was transformed into a suburban bedroom community of Washington, D.C.
-Many Jews from Washington, D.C. and the DC suburbs of Montgomery County have moved to Frederick in recent decades.
+Many Jews from Washington, D.C., and the D.C. suburbs of Montgomery County have moved to Frederick in recent decades.
 This influx has caused the community to grow in numbers and allowed for more Jewish institutions to be established.

 Until the mid-1990s, Frederick County was a home to an active branch of the Ku Klux Klan.
 Until the early 2000s, Jewish students were not given days off for the Jewish holidays.
 The first day of Rosh Hashanah and Yom Kippur are now school holidays in Frederick County.